theis-js/stockhome/README.md

 > **NOTE:** These three values cannot contain special characters.

-The host can be set to the IP address of your server or to `localhost` if you are running the app on your local machine.
+The `BACKEND_HOST` can be set to the IP address of your server or to `localhost` if you are running the app on your local machine.

 > **Change Docker Config:** If you want to run the stack for example in a docker network or want to change something at the docker config, visit the [Docker docs](./.github/docs/docker/README.md) for this project.